-Interviews with caterers and bars

-A lot of waste is produced during the production of meals on the festival site.
+Interviews with caterers and bars A lot of waste is produced during the production of meals on the festival site.
 This includes food waste (peels and unsold meals), frying fat, packages and wrapping.
 These waste streams can be identified and mapped out by conducting interviews.

-CHECKLIST: COLLECTING WASTE DATA FROM CATERERS

-Plan and schedule 2-4 volunteers to conduct interviews with caterers at the beginning of the festival, or close to its start date.
-For this you can use the interview covint and survey presented in this handhook

-- For this you can use the interview script and survey presented in this handbook. - Interviews will take about 5-10 minutes and can be conducted individually or in pairs. - Interview all the caterers and all the bars. - Assign a designated individual that is responsible for collecting the data of the completed surveys and who will make sure at the end of the festival that all the data is collected.
+CHECKLIST: COLLECTING WASTE DATA FROM CATERERS Plan and schedule 2-4 volunteers to conduct interviews with caterers at the beginning of the festival, or close to its start date.
+For this you can use the interview script and survey presented in this handbook.
+Interviews will take about 5-10 minutes and can be conducted individually or in pairs.
+Interview all the caterers and all the bars.
+Assign a designated individual that is responsible for collecting the data of the completed surveys and who will make sure at the end of the festival that all the data is collected.
 WHEN IS THE BEST TIME TO DO THIS?

-In the morning or at the beginning of the festival
+HOW LONG WILL IT TAKE TO COMPLETE? • In the morning or at the beginning of the • 2-3 hours in the morning or at the beginning festival of the festival